Blacknomizi/DR-detect/README.md

 IMPORTANT:
 The prediction result of this model has not reached 100%, so it cannot replace the doctor's diagnosis result.
 If you suspect that you have DR, please be sure to go to the hospital for another confirmation

+PS: You need to create two folder which is namedas: output_folder and upload_folder at static\DLFile before runing this project